 WHAT ARE ESTATE TAXES AND WHY SHOULD YOU CARE

 Estate taxes are different from, and in addition to, income taxes.
 When you die, your estate will have to pay estate taxes if its net value (including your tax-deferred accounts) is more than the amount exempt at that time.
-The “estate tax “exemption” is $5.250 million in 2013.
-The State of Maine has a $2 million exemption.
+The “estate tax exemption” is $11.4 million in 2019 and the State of Maine has a $5.7 million exemption.

-Estate taxes must be paid in cash, usually within nine months of your death.
-If money must be withdrawn from a tax-deferred account to pay the estate taxes, the result can be disastrous-because income taxes must be paid on the money that is withdrawn to pay the estate taxes.
+Estate taxes must be paid in cash, usually within nine months of death.
+If money must be withdrawn from a tax-deferred account to pay the estate taxes, the result can be disastrous — because income taxes must be paid on the money that is withdrawn to pay the estate taxes.
 You actually pay (income) tax on money you pay in (estate) tax!

 WHAT CAN YOU DO ABOUT ESTATE TAXES?